VedantKejariwal/MVAh2hDocs/docs/clientStages/results.md

 ---
-sidebar_label: 'Results'
+sidebar_label: 'Results Component'
-sidebar_position: 4
+sidebar_position: 5
 ---

 # <span class="h1style">Results</span>
 Welcome to the documentation for the Results stage!
 This guide will help understand the code and its features.
+This page is verified by: *Vedant Kejariwal*

 ## <span class="h2style">Functions</span>
 This is the list of functions that are defined on this page.